BillyTseng/fullstack-nanodegree-vm/vagrant/catalog/README.md

 ## Create Google Client ID & Secret
   1. Go to https://console.developers.google.com/apis to create and get the client ID and client secret.
   2. Download your credential JSON file and replace the old `/vagrant/catalog/client_secrets.json`.
-  3. Go to line 19 of `/vagrant/catalog/templates/header.html` and replace YOURID with the Google client ID.
+  3. Go to line 19 of `/vagrant/catalog/templates/header.html`
+  and line 14 of `/vagrant/catalog/templates/login.html` to replace YOURID with the Google client ID.

 ## Execute the website backend
   1. After type command `vagrant ssh`, you can type `cd /vagrant/catalog` to navigate to the project directory in the virtual machine.